gumyr/build123d/docs/tutorial_selectors.rst

 in the sketch.

 .. literalinclude:: selector_example.py
+    :start-after: [Code]
+    :end-before: [End]
-    :lines: 27,30-35
+    :lines: 1-8
-    :emphasize-lines: 6-7
+    :emphasize-lines: 7-8

 Step 4a: Draw a hexagon
 -----------------------

-We'll create a hexagon with the use of ``RegularPolygon`` object with six sides.
+We'll create a hexagon with the use of :class:`~objects_sketch.RegularPolygon` object with six sides.

 Step 4b: Create a hole in the hexagon
 -------------------------------------

-To create the hole we'll subtract a ``Circle`` from the sketch by using ``mode=Mode.SUBTRACT``.
-The sketch now described the hexagonal hole that we want to make in the ``Cylinder``.
+To create the hole we'll subtract a :class:`~objects_sketch.Circle` from the sketch by using ``mode=Mode.SUBTRACT``.
+The sketch now described the hexagonal hole that we want to make in the :class:`~objects_part.Cylinder`.

 ***********************
 Step 5: Create the hole
 ***********************

-To create the hole we'll ``Extrude`` the sketch we just created into the ``Cylinder`` and subtract it.
+To create the hole we'll :func:`~operations_part.extrude` the sketch we just created into the :class:`~objects_part.Cylinder` and subtract it.

 .. literalinclude:: selector_example.py
+    :start-after: [Code]
+    :end-before: [End]
-    :lines: 27,30-36
+    :lines: 1-9
-    :emphasize-lines: 8
+    :emphasize-lines: 9

 Note that ``amount=-2`` indicates extruding into the part and - just like with the sketch - ``mode=Mode.SUBTRACT`` instructs the builder to subtract